 - Ranger Programs: At the various amphitheaters, visitor centers, picnic areas, and campgrounds are where the most accessible ranger programs take place.
 These ranger programs are various park lectures.
 They occur a few different times of the day and change each season.
 More programs are available but are not considered accessible.
 See the schedule for all seasonal Ranger Programs.

 - Amphitheaters: Big Meadows Amphitheater is a short drive from the lodge to the edge of the picnic area.
 A couple of spaces in the back row have access; designated parking with the most access is several 100 feet away and all paved.
 The Skyland Amphitheater is across the street (a short drive) from the Skyland Resort.
 Three paved, designated parking spots with access are closest to the amphitheater.
 A paved path wraps around the back and to the front.
 Two paved spaces near the front are designated for wheelchairs.
-A modified drinking fountain is in between parking and the amphitheater.
+A modified drinking fountain is in between the parking and the amphitheater.
 Loft Mountain Amphitheater has space in the back for a wheelchair but no designated spots.
 One designated parking spot with access to this amphitheater is located about halfway between the campground and the camp store on the main Loft Mountain road.

 - Horse Stalls: 1 paved parking spot with van access is closest to the stalls with a paved pathway.
 No modifications have been made to the horse stalls.
 An accessible loading platform or mount is needed.